onurcalisir27/Data-Science-/README.md

 # Data Science Projects

-This repository contains four distinct data science projects showcasing various methodologies and their applications in analysis and prediction tasks.
+This repository contains five distinct data science projects showcasing various methodologies and their applications in analysis and prediction tasks.
 Below is a description of each project along with details on their outputs.

 ---